Trump supporters, counter-protesters clash in Portland

 The Black Lives Matter demonstrations usually target police buildings and federal buildings.
 Some protesters have called for reductions in police budgets while the city’s mayor and some in the Black community have decried the violence, saying it’s counterproductive.

-Early Saturday morning fires set outside a police union building that’s a frequent site for protests in prompted police to declare a riot.
+Early Saturday morning, fires set outside a police union building that is a frequent site for protests prompted police to declare a riot.

 An accelerant was used to ignite a mattress and other debris that was laid against the door of the Portland Police Association building, police said in a statement.
 At least one dumpster had also been set on fire in the street nearby.

-The commotion followed a sit-in in the lobby of the Portland mayor’s condo building Friday night.
+The commotion followed a sit-in in the lobby of the Portland mayor’s condominium building Friday night.

 Sign up for Daily Newsletters